The Ultimate Homeowners Packing and Moving Checklist

 - Pantry items

-- Small pictures and frames (wrap in bubble wrap)
+- Small pictures and frames (wrap in bubble roll)

-Small boxes should be securely taped at the base and can be lined with bubble wrap and/or packing paper.
+Small boxes should be securely taped at the base and can be lined with bubble roll and/or packing paper.
 Fill gaps with packing material.

 3.0 Cubic Feet